DebalGhosh100/blocks/README.md

 3. Executes your `main.yaml` workflow using configurations from your `storage/` directory
 4. Cleans up by deleting all framework files after execution completes

-**Prerequisites:**
-- Python 3 installed on your system
-- Git installed on your system
-- `main.yaml` file in your current directory
-- `storage/` directory with configuration YAML files in your current directory

 **Your directory structure should be:**
 ```